translate/pootle/docs/server/upgrading.rst

 This page is divided in three sections.
 The first one lists some previous tasks that should be performed before upgrading.
-The second section includes a detailed list of steps to follow to actually perform the upgrade.
+The second section includes a detailed list of steps to actually perform the upgrade.
 The third one tells you how to continue with the upgrade to the next version, since Pootle 2.6.0 is only an intermediate upgrade step.

 .. _upgrading#previous-tasks: